NaruseNia/witch/README.md

 ```bash
 cargo install --path .
 ```
-You can also download pre-built things on [Release](https://github.com/NaruseNia/witch/releases/tag/stable).
+You can also download pre-built one on [Release](https://github.com/NaruseNia/witch/releases/tag/stable).

 ---